feature-image

 Suman Varandani

-Suman Varandani is a Primary Editor for the US Sports division at EssentiallySports.
-Suman is an avid sports enthusiast and loves to create insights on a wide range of American sports including gymnastics, swimming, surfing, and Alpine Skiing.
+Suman Varandani is a Primary Editor for the Olympics Sports division at EssentiallySports.
+Suman loves to create insights on a wide range of American sports including gymnastics, swimming, surfing, and Alpine Skiing.
 A postgraduate in mass communication and journalism, Suman has been in the media industry for over a decade.
+She has covered diverse beats ranging from geopolitics to entertainment, travel, and lifestyle.
+Suman’s journalistic prowess shined through when she covered the 2023 World Artistic Gymnastics Championships and took the reins on Google Discover through her writers’ coverage of Simone Biles.
+Along with her interest in sports, she is a globetrotter – who enjoys experiencing local cultures and cuisines.

 Anupama Ghosh